 To me, songwriting is you sitting around scratching yourself and something crosses your mind.
 There are probably more great stories made up about the writing of songs after they've been written and received, because you've got to say something.
 I love listening when there's some song like "Eat My Funky Sweat," and then somebody makes up this profound story about what inspired him to do it.
 Sometimes the stories are much more profound than the songs.
 I've gotten into trouble a lot of times.
 Being at the age now where I'm a certified curmudgeon, you get a little grouchy when you pass 65, I used to do it when I was younger sometimes, I've learned to try to probe a little deeper.
 Somebody would ask, "What were you thinking when you wrote so and so," and the obvious answer was, "I was thinking what I wrote."
 So I won't do that to you, Carl.

-SF: Thank you for that.
+Songfacts: Thank you for that.
 So "Ain't No Sunshine" was not based on a personal experience, it was based on the movie?

 Mr. Withers: Watching the movie probably affected me and made me stop long enough to putz around, and that phrase crossed my mind, so you just kind of go from there.

-SF: When you were in the studio recording that and you get to the classic part where you're doing the "I know, I know," was that a placeholder at the time?
+Songfacts: When you were in the studio recording that and you get to the classic part where you're doing the "I know, I know," was that a placeholder at the time?

 Mr. Withers: Whatever a placeholder is.
 I wasn't going to do that, then Booker T said, "No, leave it like that."
 I was going to write something there, but there was a general consensus in the studio.
 It was an interesting thing because I've got all these guys that were already established, and I was working in the factory at the time.
 Graham Nash was sitting right in front of me, just offering his support.
 Stephen Stills was playing and there was Booker T and Al Jackson and Donald Dunn - all of the MGs except Steve Cropper.
 They were all these people with all this experience and all these reputations, and I was this factory worker in here just sort of puttering around.
 So when their general feeling was, 'leave it like that,' I left it like that.

-SF: How about your song "Lean On Me?"
+Songfacts: How about your song "Lean On Me?"
 Can you tell me about that one?

 Mr. Withers: A lot of time you go back and fill in the blanks.
 This was my second album, so I could afford to buy myself a little Wurlitzer electric piano.
 So I bought a little piano and I was sitting there just running my fingers up and down the piano.
 That's often the first song that children learn to play because they don't have to change fingers - you just put your fingers in one position and go up and down the keyboard.
 In the course of doing the music, that phrase crossed my mind, so then you go back and say, "OK, I like the way this phrase, Lean On Me, sounds with this song."
 So you go back and say, "How do I arrive at this as a conclusion to a statement?
 What would I say that would cause me to say Lean On Me?"
 Then at that point, it's between you and your actual feelings, you and your morals and what you're really like.
 You probably do more thinking about it after it's done.
 Being from a rural, West Virginia setting, that kind of circumstance would be more accessible to me than it would be to a guy living in New York where people step over you if you're passed out on the sidewalk, or Los Angeles, where you could die on the side of the freeway and it would probably be 8 days before anyone noticed you were dead.
 Coming from a place where people were a little more attentive to each other, less afraid, that would cue me to have those considerations than somebody from a different place.
 I think what we say is influenced by how we are, what's been our life experiences.
 Now, I notice young guys writing about shooting each other in the city and stuff like that, well that was not my experience, so I would never have said anything like that because it was not my experience.
 I'm not from a big city.
 I think circumstance dictates what people think.

-SF: It almost sounds idealized.
+Songfacts: It almost sounds idealized.
 I'm wondering if this was your life back then that you were thinking of when you were writing it.

 Mr. Withers: It sounds idealized if you are from an environment where it's not practical to do that.
 I'm from an environment where it was practical to do that.
 That's probably why somebody from New York did not write that song, or somebody from London, or somebody from a large city.
 It's a rural song that translates probably across demographical lines.
 Who could argue with the fact that it would be nice to have somebody who really was that way?
 My experience was, there were people who were that way.

-SF: Who would help you out?
+Songfacts: Who would help you out?

 Mr. Withers: Yes.
 They would help you out.
 Even in the rural South.
 There were people who would help you out even across racial lines.
 Somebody who would probably stand in a mob that might lynch you if you pissed them off, would help you out in another way.